testgres package¶

 -

-¶ Return PostgreSQL version for this node.
+version¶ Return PostgreSQL version for this node.

-Returns: Instance of distutils.version.LooseVersion
+Returns: Instance of distutils.version.LooseVersion.

 -